pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/stack.md

 {{< /chooser >}}

-## Stack References {#stackreferences}
+## Stack references {#stackreferences}

 Stack references allow you to access the outputs of one stack from another stack.
-Inter-Stack Dependencies allow one stack to reference the outputs of another stack.
+Inter-stack dependencies allow one stack to reference the outputs of another stack.

 To reference values from another stack, create an instance of the `StackReference` type using the fully qualified name of the stack as an input, and then read exported stack outputs by their name: